 - Trustee needs to handle details such as notifying beneficiaries when money is contributed to the trust.

-You’re not going to get younger and you are not going to get a better rate for your policy than at the age you are right now.
-If you think you could benefit from an ILIT, talk to an estate planning attorney to explore the strategy in greater depth.
+Your life insurance rate will never be lower than it is right now.
+If you think you could benefit from an ILIT, talk to an estate-planning attorney to explore the strategy in greater depth.

 Why Wills and Estates

 By planning your estate, you will be able to: